alanhenschel/currency-converter/README.md

 # 💸 Currency Converter

 A complete currency conversion application with FastAPI backend and React TypeScript frontend, featuring automated CI/CD pipeline and AWS deployment.
+For this project de userId is mock as "123", a feature for the future would be get from a JWT token/autehtication feature

 ## 📋 Requirements